Adolescent Behavioral Problem Treatment

-A specific diagnosis is not needed for an adolescent to engage in Behavior Problem Therapy and benefit from it.
+A specific diagnosis is not needed for an adolescent to engage in Adolescent Behavioral Problems Treatment and benefit from it.
 Behavior Problem Therapy can be beneficial for any individual who wants to work on controlling their emotions and behaviors.
 However, below are some common diagnoses and symptoms that can especially benefit from Behavior Problem Therapy.

 - Oppositional Defiant Disorder: Adolescents often show symptoms that evidence them having an angry/irritable mood, argumentative/defiant behavior, or vindictiveness.

 - Intermittent Explosive Disorder: Adolescents are not able to control aggressive impulses resulting in frequent outburst.

 - Conduct Disorder: Adolescents show a pattern of violating societal norms or the basic rights of others.

 - Symptoms: Often loses temper, is easily annoyed, is often angry/resentful, argues with or defies authority figures, annoys others on purpose, blames others, is spiteful, throws temper tantrums frequently, is physically aggressive, damage property, bullies or threatens others, initiates physical fights, steals, broken into someone’s house, stays out at night, or has ran away from home.